 A newsletter is a format, it’s one of the ways to pass information.
 You can have the same information as in a webinar, but in a newsletter format.
 Various channels can have a newsletter.
 Medscape has newsletters, so does IQVIA or the British Journal of Medicine (BMJ) – external newsletters.
 But don’t forget that your company has newsletters – we call them internal newsletters (not to mix up with your company-internal newsletter, sent to your own teams).

 However, a newsletter can also be the medium to drive traffic to another format (eg webinar or your branded website).
-In this case, it’s not really the “how” HCP consumes the content per se, but just an inbetween step.
+In this case, it’s not really the “how” HCP consumes the content per se, but just an in between step.
 If your company or Medscape sends a newsletter about a new webinar and somebody clicks through it to the Webinar, it’d make sense to track both the “newsletter” AND the “webinar” as a content format.

-Still within the internal newsletters, it’s important to distinguish between “Corporate Emails” and “Sales Reps Emails” as they are completely different channels (the trust is different, the open rate will differ greatly).
+Still, within the internal newsletters, it’s important to distinguish between “Corporate Emails” and “Sales Reps Emails” as they are completely different channels (the trust is different, and the open rate will differ greatly).
 The first ones are those sent by your company, whereas the “Sales Reps Emails” are those sent directly by… you guessed… the sales reps.

-The main advantage of an internal newsletter is the fact that it is low cost compared to other channels and 100% controlled by you.
+The main advantage of an internal newsletter is the fact that it is low-cost compared to other channels and 100% controlled by you.
 You can use it to acquire data about your HCP preferences and can more easily create segments to have a more customized communication.